 Lyn Nich is the Events Operations Manager for Palmetto Kenpo Karate.
 Lyn plans and executes all events for Palmetto Kenpo Karate as well as encourages all students.
 She enjoys getting to know the students and families and seeing the student’s growth.

-In addition to holding the position of Events Operation Manager for Palmetto Kenpo Karate, she is also the primary Director of Palmetto Healing Arts which is located inside Palmetto Kenpo Karate.
+In addition to holding the position of Events Operation Manager for Palmetto Kenpo Karate, she is also the owner of Palmetto Healing Arts which focuses on Mind, Body and Spirit wellness.
 Lyn is a member of the International Association of Reiki Professionals and the International Institute of Complementary Therapists.
 Lyn is also a Certified Meditation Teacher for both adult and children as well as a Certified Master Mindfulness Practitioner.
 Lyn has a Master of Science in higher education with a focus on teaching and learning and holds certifications in life coaching and holistic weight loss.
 Lyn’s passion is helping others grow and learn.

 In her spare time, she enjoys spending time with her family to include Josh, Brittney, Jacob and Jonah and our grandchildren Emma, Asher and Guinevere.
 In addition to spending time with her family, she enjoys drawing, painting, meditating, empowering women’s belly-dancing and spending time in the mountains.